 ME OF METERY STATUS LAND SIZE REQUIRED SPACE COMMENTS 1.
-Balfour four ways cemetery Active To be confirmed 130.34 hectares No space for new development.
-2. Siyathemba Nigel Road cemetery Not Active (have reached its maximum burial capacity) To be confirmed 130.34 hectares No space for further development.
-3. Greylingstad cemetery Active To be confirmed This is subject to Geo- technical report.
+Balfour four ways cemetery Active To confirmed be 130.34 hectares No space for new development.
+2. Siyathemba Nigel Road cemetery Not Active (have reached its maximum burial capacity) To confirmed be 130.34 hectares No space for further development.
+3. Greylingstad cemetery Active To confirmed be This is subject to Geo- technical report.
 No space, new land adjacent to site identified with limited space.
 Environmental assessment impact study to be conducted.
-4. Nthorwane cemetery Not active (have reached its maximum burial capacity) To be confirmed 130.34 hectares No space for further development.
-New land to be identified.
-5. Grootvlei Active 130.34 hectares None There is sufficient space for future burial.
-Feasibility studies was conducted and confirmed that the proposed land is suitable for burial purposes.
+4. Nthorwane cemetery Not active (have reached its maximum burial capacity) To confirmed be 130.34 hectares No space for further development.